gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 Set Brokering Shipment Threshold
 {% endembed %}

-## Scenario 11: Managing Order Splitting for Grouped Items
+## Scenario 11: Managing Order Splitting for Grouped Items (Kits and Gift Items)

 Retailers often face scenarios where certain items in an order must be shipped together, while other items can be shipped separately.
 For example, if a customer orders a frame and lenses along with sunglasses, the frame and lenses must be shipped together, but the sunglasses can be shipped from a different location.
 In such cases, items like the frame and lenses are grouped to ensure they are always shipped together.